JustinBritt/COVID-19-Modelling/README.md

 Canada and the United States (US) are major trading partners.
 The border between Windsor, Ontario and Detroit, Michigan accounts for a significant amount of trade and travel between Canada and the US.

+One goal of this project is to present a model for Windsor that accounts for decisions made by city, provincial, and federal governments.
-The goal of this project is to develop a model and user interface that can help public health officials and researchers to make decisions on how to control the spread of these diseases.
+Another goal is to develop a user interface that can help public health officials and researchers to make decisions on how to control the spread of these diseases.

 ## Literature